 The Genizah reveals that even in the Middle Ages, the Jews of Cairo (then known as Fustat) would send Hanukkah letters and greetings to one another.
 One such greeting contained a variation of a well-known Hanukkah blessing which is still in use today: “He who performed miracles for our forefathers in those days and in this month, will perform miracles and wonders for us and for your people”.
 We have collected a few more greetings and wishes that can be found in the Cairo Genizah to share with you this holiday season.

 One of these dates to the mid-11th century: an invitation sent by a man to an honored friend for a Hanukkah event: “…that we shall meet tomorrow in the synagogue.”
 He added, “God will put the days of Hanukkah upon him and all that he has, as a sign of good and a sign of blessing.”

 Another fragment of a letter, written in Judeo-Arabic, reads, “Bada al-ayyam al-sharifa (During these honorable days), al-mukhtazah al-mahawdeh b-elnasim (well-known and recognized for miracles)…He who performed miracles for our forefathers in those days, at this time…”

 The first two letters are currently part of the Cambridge University collections – TS10J 14.9 & TS8J22.7.
 The third is located at the JTS Library- ENANS 2.5.
-The letter which mentions the Chanukah family visit is part of the Lewis-Gibson Collection, LIT2.140
+The letter which mentions the Hanukkah family visit is part of the Lewis-Gibson Collection, LIT2.140